 Touch down on French soil!
 A feeling of excitement and very overwhelmed to have visited my first European country.
 The air was so fresh and the warm sun was quite welcome as I stepped off the plane in Beziers, South France.

 I was greeted by familiar faces at the airport, an elderly couple who I know from back home in Australia.
 They hosted me for one week in their beautiful Villa in a small town called Agde.
-A smorgasbord of french sticks, croissants, cheeses, cold meats and Rosé was indeed a wonderful treat upon arriving to the villa.
+A smorgasbord of french sticks, croissants, cheeses, cold meats, and Rosé was indeed a wonderful treat upon arriving at the villa.
 We grazed and we laughed amounting to a very relaxing first day!

 EXPLORING THE TOWN OF AGDE

 Agde is not a very popular tourist destination but it is one of the oldest towns in France and the name translates to good fortune.
 It was nice to experience the way of life here without there being a flood of tourists.
 It’s a beautiful old town with old villas, each one quirky in their own way, wooden windows and flower pots on every balcony, cobblestone streets, leaning buildings, water fountains, and little cafes all of which adds to the lovely atmosphere of this place.

 THE LE GRAU RIVER + WHERE TO EAT

 Another welcoming sunny day and the temperature was soaring into the high 30’s.
 We rode push bikes along the Le Grau river to where it finally meets the mediterranean sea.
 I love the bliss blue color of the ocean here and a pretty lighthouse stands tall on the tip of the rock wall.
 Local women were sunbaking half nude on the sand which is very common in this part of the world though illegal in others.
 There are many sea/riverside restaurants to choose from, all of which have a great selection of seafood and of course a cellar of wines.